Rotifer/duckdb_epl/blog_entries/post_05_create-league-table.md

 ### Final SELECT

-The final SELECT statemend, pulls the data from the second CTE and performs the ordering to generate the final league tables ordered by season and the descending number of points achieved by each club in that season.
+The final SELECT statement pulls the data from the second CTE and performs the ordering to generate the final league tables ordered by season and the descending number of points achieved by each club in that season.

+- The [__window function__](https://duckdb.org/docs/sql/functions/window_functions.html) _ROW_NUMBER()_ assigns league finish positions to each by season ordered by total points, goal difference and goals scored.
 The two additional ordering columns break ties when the points tally for clubs in a season is the same.

+- The final ORDER BY clause isn't really necessary but it ensures the view displays the most recent seasons first.
+Note how the season start year is extracted and cast to an integer to ensure numeric rather than text sorting order.

 ## Wrapping up